Published: January 12, 2007

 including the 2006 Pushcart Prize in nonfiction.
 After graduating from

-college, Danoff developed his writing as an employee for The New Yorker.
+college, Danoff developed his writing as an employee for

 I came across old back issues and book-length collections which exposed